awsdocs/aws-step-functions-developer-guide/doc_source/procedure-cw-metrics.md

 + Who will perform the monitoring tasks?
 + Who should be notified when something goes wrong?

 The next step is to establish a baseline for normal Step Functions performance in your environment\.
 To do this, measure performance at various times and under different load conditions\.
-As you monitor Step Functions, you should consider storing historical monitoring data\.
+As you monitor Step Functions, consider storing historical monitoring data\.
 Such data can give you a baseline to compare against current performance data, to identify normal performance patterns and performance anomalies, and to devise ways to address issues\.

 For example, with Step Functions, you can monitor how many activities or Lambda tasks fail due to a heartbeat timeout\.
 When performance falls outside your established baseline, you might have to change your heartbeat interval\.